The Copper Beech

 By Maeve Binchy

 An old copper beech overlooks a school, and witnesses all the hopes and loves, dreams and ambitions of the children who grew up there...
-Wonderful fiction from a worldwide favourite.
+Wonderful, nostalgic fiction from the No.1 bestselling author.

 An old copper beech overlooks a school, and witnesses all the hopes and loves, dreams and ambitions of the children who grew up there...